TimCooley/PowerBI/Financial Dashboard/README.md

 ### 🔹 Cost Inefficiency Dashboard
 Overview of Major Cost Inefficiency KPIs

-### 🔹 IAsia and Europe DashBoard
+### 🔹 Asia and Europe DashBoard
-Identifying the Asia and Europe Regions as the Weak Link
+Identifying the Asia and European regions as the Weak Link